NetworkCommons/sig0namectl/README.md

 Install dependencies.

-To keep extra dependencies to a minimum and to allow use in constrained environments, sig0zonectl implemented in Bash and uses a subset of BIND9 DNS tools.
+To keep extra dependencies to a minimum and to allow use in constrained environments, these tools are implemented in Bash and use a subset of BIND9 DNS tools.

 For Debian and derivatives: